-The Financial Aid Office is committed to assisting students who might otherwise be unable to continue their education because of financial disadvantage.
+The Financial Aid Office is committed to assisting and uplifting students who might otherwise be unable to continue their education because of financial disadvantage.

 The Financial Aid Office is located in: A-270

 Schools are required to provide specific Consumer Information to all students.
 Click the following link, Consumer Information, to view the Consumer Information page.

 Unsubsidized loans overborrowing.
 Students will understand the Experiment San Diego City College and the U.S. Department of Education are participating in that attempts to reduce or eliminate unnecessary overborrowing for specific groups of students.
 These groups are First year students and students not meeting Satisfactory Academic Progress (SAP).

 Cohort Default Rate.
 Students will understand their responsibility in repaying Federal Direct student loans and using a Third Party Servicer will understand their options to avoid going into default when they are delinquent in their loan payments.

 We are able to assist students over the phone if they provide our office with a Financial Aid Password.
 The Password form can be found on our forms/documents page.